 - The expectations for promotion to the rank of associate professor shall include the demonstration of excellence in the quality of teaching, scholarship, and service activities and the potential for continued excellence. - 2.
 In scholarship, faculty must provide evidence of scholarship ability.
-Normally, although not exclusively, the primary evidence will consist of articles published in indexed peer-reviewed (refereed) journals, monographs, books, and other literary forums within the discipline.
-Evidence will also include internal and external grant proposal submissions and funding.
+Normally, although not exclusively, the primary evidence will consist of articles published in law reviews; indexed, refereed journals; monographs; books; and other literary forums within the legal discipline.
 Both quality and quantity are required for receipt of tenure.
-All faculty members acquiring the rank of associate professor must have demonstrated their ability for successful productivity in scholarship, and the potential for sustained success.

-3. In service, faculty must have a strong record of excellence.
-This may take the form of service to the discipline through its professional organizations, Department, College, University, or community.
+All faculty members acquiring the rank of associate professor must have demonstrated their ability for successful productivity in scholarship, and the potential for sustained success. - 3.
+In service, faculty must have a strong record of excellence.
+This may take the form of service to the discipline, Department, College, University, or community.